nest/nestml/doc/nestml_language/nestml_language_concepts.rst

 Systems of ODEs
 ~~~~~~~~~~~~~~~

-In the ``equations`` block one can define a system of differential equations with an arbitrary amount of equations that contain derivatives of arbitrary order.
+In the ``equations`` block one can define a system of differential equations, with an arbitrary amount of equations, that contain derivatives of arbitrary order.
 When using a derivative of a variable, say ``V``, one must write: ``V'``.
-It is then assumed that ``V'`` is the first time derivate of ``V``.
+It is then assumed that ``V'`` is the first time derivative of ``V``, that is, :math:`dV/dt`.
 The second time derivative of ``V`` is ``V''``, and so on.
 If an equation contains a derivative of order :math:`n`, for example, :math:`V^{(n)}`, all initial values of :math:`V` up to order :math:`n-1` must be defined in the ``state`` block.
 For example, if stating

 .. code-block:: nestml

    V' = a * V

-in the ``equations`` block,
+in the ``equations`` block, then

 .. code-block:: nestml

-   V mV = 0 mV
+   V real = 0

 has to be defined in the ``state`` block.
 Otherwise, an error message is generated.

-The content of spike and continuous time buffers can be used by just using their plain names.
+The content of spike and continuous time input ports can be used by just using their names.
 NESTML takes care behind the scenes that the buffer location at the current simulation time step is used.

 Delay Differential Equations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The differential equations in the ``equations`` block can also be a delay differential equation, where the derivative at the current time depends on the derivative of a function at previous times.
 A state variable, say ``foo`` that is dependent on another state variable ``bar`` at a constant time offset (here, ``delay``) in the past, can be written as

 .. code-block:: nestml